Household_waste_banner.jpg

 4. Store leftovers safely

 Improper storage is a major cause of household food waste.3 Cooked leftovers, as well as half-used packaged foods, may require refrigeration.
 Where applicable, check storage instructions on the packaging.
-Remember to keep leftovers at the front of your fridge so they’re not forgotten, and if you’re dealing with several different kinds of leftover foods, make a list and with tentative deadlines to finish each.
+Remember to keep leftovers at the front of your fridge so they’re not forgotten, and if you’re dealing with several different kinds of leftover foods, make a list with deadlines to finish each.

 Storage in clean containers made from food-safe materials like glass, steel, or certain kinds of plastics will help keep your leftovers safe as well.
 And if you’ve got a lot of surplus food?
-Divide it into batches and store some of it in the fridge and the rest in the freezer, where it will last longer without going off!
+Divide it into batches and store some in the fridge and the rest in the freezer, where it will last longer without going off!

 5. Explore new cuisines